deltachat/deltachat-desktop/README.md

 ## Install

 The application can be downloaded from the [`Releases`](https://github.com/deltachat/deltachat-desktop/releases) page.
 Here you'll find prebuilt releases for all supported platforms.
 See below for platform specific instructions.
+If you run into any problems please consult the [Troubleshooting](#troubleshooting) section below.

 ### Linux